anagha-google/dataproc-labs/2-dataproc-gce-with-terraform/README.md

 ## 0. About the lab

 ### 0.1.
 Abstract
-This lab demonstrates orchestration of Spark applications on Dataproc - GCE with Airflow on Cloud Composer 2 and covers common patterns-
+This lab demonstrates orchestration of Spark applications on Dataproc on Google Compute Engine (GCE) with Airflow on Cloud Composer 2 and covers common patterns-
 1. Ephemeral Dataproc Cluster: Running an Airflow DAG that creates a Dataproc on GCE cluster, runs Spark jobs, deletes the cluster created by the DAG
 2. Existing Dataproc Cluster: Running an Airflow DAG with Spark jobs against an existing static Dataproc on GCE cluster
 <br>